hardcodes/gpioObserver/README.md

 gpioObserver
 ============

-Checks periodically if a GPIO pin has reached a desired state and calls external program afterwards
+Checks periodically if a GPIO pin on a Pasbberry Pi has reached a desired state and calls external program afterwards

+clone from git
+cd into folder
+qmake
+make
+sudo make install